There is no guaranteed shortcut for beard growth, especially if your beard is naturally sparse or slow to develop.

 “You should use the brand of minoxidil that is easiest to get and the cheapest choice for you in your current location.”

-For the guys living in the US, Kirkland is almost always the best choice (here’s almost a year’s supply for less than 200 bucks).
+For users in the US, Kirkland is often one of the most affordable options. (here’s almost a year’s supply for less than 200 bucks).

 If you live in the UK, you probably need to get the original brand (Regaine) which is the same stuff, but just much more expensive.

 NOTE: The only thing you need to look for is that the Minoxidil you buy does not have any extra ingredients in it like azelaic acid or saw palmetto.
-Those might work on the scalp, but not on the androgenic-hair of the face.
+Those added ingredients may make the product less appealing for beard-focused use.

 Liquid Minoxidil is cheaper and it’s also easier to measure in the dropper.
 Whether it’s really more effective is up for debate.